rpanch1/yelp-app/README.md

 - navigate to the folder: cd cors-anywhere/
 - install dependencies: npm install
 - start server: node server.js
-- In the app project, go to authentication.js file and replace the prefix CORS_URL with LOCAL_HOST for the BUSINESS_SEARCH_URL and save file.
+- In the app project, go to authentication.js file and replace the prefix CORS_URL with LOCAL_HOST in the BUSINESS_SEARCH_URL variable and save file.

 ### After the demo server or the local server is setup ###